rbramwell/zenoss_register/README.md

 Usage
 -----

 Configure a client to register with Zenoss using LWRP.
+See default recipe for an example.

 ```
 zenoss_register node['hostname'] do
   username 'admin'
   password 'admin'
   baseuri 'http://zenoss.example.com:8080'
+  devicePath '/Server/Linux'
+  productionState 'production'
 end
 ```